-Howard has over 25 years’ commercial dispute experience and is the head of the firm’s Dispute Resolution and Litigation practice.
+Howard has more than 25 years’ commercial dispute experience and is the head of the firm’s Dispute Resolution and Litigation practice.
 He is based in Melbourne.

-He has an active practice in complex litigation and regulatory disputes, with substantial experience in acting for directors and officers in corporate disputes and prosecutions, fraud, bribery, white collar crime, regulatory investigations and large scale inquiries.
+He has an active practice in complex litigation and is regularly engaged in significant f raud matters, commercial criminal matters, regulatory investigations and large scale inquiries.

-Howard has been recognised by Best Lawyers as a leading practitioner in Litigation since 2017 and is listed in the 2017 edition of Doyle’s Guide as a Leading Victorian Commercial Litigation & Dispute Resolution Lawyer.
+Howard is recognised by Who’s Who Legal 2018 as a leader in providing legal services for investigations.
+He is also recognised by Best Lawyers as a leading practitioner in Litigation and Criminal Defence, and is listed in the 2017 edition of Doyle’s Guide as a Leading Victorian Commercial Litigation & Dispute Resolution Lawyer.

-Howard has substantial experience in advising on and acting in anti-bribery, anti-money laundering and anti-corruption matters.
-Over the last six years he has been closely involved in the only prosecution brought in Australia under its foreign bribery laws.
+In the commercial crime area Howard acts in defence of persons being investigated or prosecuted with substantial experience in ‘white collar’ criminal matters.
+Over the last six years he has been closely involved in major prosecutions brought in Australia under its foreign bribery laws.

 At present Howard is involved in advising companies, directors and officers in foreign bribery investigations being conducted in or relating to India, Malaysia, Nepal, Solomon Islands, Papua New Guinea and Cambodia.

-Howard can assist clients facing complicated commercial disputes, defending companies, senior executives and employees in prosecutions, inquiries and investigations.
-He has current experience in dealing with investigations and prosecutions brought by various Federal and State regulators, including:
+He has extensive experience in dealing with investigations and prosecutions brought by various Federal and State regulators, including:

 Howard has been involved in eight Royal Commissions and Commissions of Inquiry.
 Some examples include: